-The construction of the first three phases with a total GFA of about 308,900 sq.m. was completed in 2007 and sold units delivered.
-As of 31 March 2015, all residential units and carpark area in these three phases were sold and retail shops with a total GFA of 1,043 sq.m. is held for sale.
+The construction of the first three phases with a total GFA of about 308,900 sq.m. was completed in 2007 and the sold units were delivered.
+As of 31 March 2016, all residential units and carpark area in these three phases were sold and retail shops with a total GFA of 1,043 sq.m. is held for sale.

 Phase IV of the development is divided into the Loft, Eastern and Western sections.
 The total GFA of this phase is about 145,200 sq.m. and the construction was commenced in March 2009.
-The construction of the Loft and Eastern section was completed in December 2010.
-As of 31 March 2015, all residential units and carpark area were sold and retail shops with a total GFA of 1,400 sq.m. is held for sale.
+The construction of the Loft and Eastern section was completed and the sold units were delivered in December 2010.
+As of 31 March 2016, all residential units and carpark area were sold and retail shops with a total GFA of 1,400 sq.m. is held for sale.
 The Western section was further divided into sections A1, A2 and A3.
-The Western section A3 was completed in June 2011 while delivery of sold units was made in September 2011.
-As of 31 March 2015, save for GFA 62 sq.m. of the Western section A3 still held for sale, all residential units and carpark area were sold.
+The Western section A3 was completed in June 2011 while delivery of the sold units was made in September 2011.
+As of 31 March 2016, save for GFA 62 sq.m. of the Western section A3 still held for sale, all residential units and carpark area were sold.
 The Western section A2 was completed in December 2013.
-As of 31 March 2015, all residential units of the Western section A2 was sold and delivered.
-The Western section A1 with GFA of 3,039 sq.m. was completed in December 2013 and is held for sale as of 31 March 2015.
+As of 31 March 2016, all residential units of the Western section A2 were sold and delivered.
+The Western section A1 with a total GFA of 3,039 sq.m. was completed in December 2013 and is held for sale as of 31 March 2016.